achimmertens/advertising/README.md

 // Backlog:

+- bug:
+- /soloescribe/@sayury/el-hueso-de-pollo-palabras was not found in the report.
-- bug: ecency writers are not found in the report.
+- (ecency writers are not found in the report.)?